veraned/vanlive/README.md

 For research purposes only.
-Do not use links.
+Do not use any links listed.
+Author is not responsible for misuese.